 - If the provision of climate services to some and not others will contribute significantly to inequality (between those who can afford it and those who cannot) should efforts be made to limit the inequalities that would result?
 For example: Should climate services be provided only by the state?
 Should there at least be a minimal provision of climate services?

-- Should some essential climate services (for example those most crucial to people’s well-being, health and safety, or their livelihoods) be treated more like the emergency services, rather than being seen as appropriate areas of business?
+- Should some essential climate services (for example those most crucial to people’s well-being, health and safety, or their livelihoods) be treated more like the public services, rather than being seen as appropriate areas of business?

 Adams, P., E. Eitland, B. Hewitson, C. Vaughan, R. Wilby and S. Zebiak (2015).
 Toward an ethical framework for climate services: A White Paper of the Climate Services Partnership Working Group on Climate Services Ethics. http://www.climate-services.org/wp-content/uploads/2015/09/CS-Ethics-White-Paper-Oct-2015.pdf